MaxWiebicke/Terracotta-pq/README.md

 key rheological and mechanical phenomena in clays.
 The model is derived using the thermodynamically rigorous hydrodynamic procedure [2] and draws inspiration from granular solid hydrodynamics (GSH) [3].
-Here, as in the paper, the model is formulated in triaxial invariants.
+Here, as in the paper [1], the model is formulated in triaxial invariants.
 All of the constitutive equations are included in the Figure below.

 <center><img src="./images/theModel.png"  alt="centered image" width="100%" height="53.52%"></center>